womenineecs/womenineecs.github.io/README.md

 This website also uses SASS.
 See [here](https://sass-lang.com/) for details.
 Generally you want to edit the file `stylesheets/main.scss` while running something like `sass --watch stylesheets/scss:stylesheets/`.

+To run a local version on your computer, run the following commands:
+ >> npm install
+ >> npm start